mi11ione/swagcode/README.md

 ### Permissions

-SwagCode requires the following permissions:
+SwagCode requires the following macOS permissions for full functionality:

-- **Clipboard Access** - To monitor and manage clipboard content
-- **Accessibility** - For global hotkey functionality
+- **Accessibility** - Required for global hotkey functionality and auto-paste
+- **Input Monitoring** - Required for keyboard shortcut detection
-- **Notifications** - For optional clipboard notifications
+- **Notifications** - Optional, for clipboard and hotkey notifications

+The app includes a dedicated Permissions tab in settings with:
+- Real-time permission status indicators
+- Direct links to system settings
+- One-click permission refresh
+- Automatic troubleshooting guidance

 ## Usage